Australian Institute of Health and Welfare (2022) Alcohol, tobacco & other drugs in Australia, AIHW, Australian Government, accessed 27 May 2022.

 Research has found that problematic alcohol consumption is associated with homelessness.

-The Illicit Drug Reporting System (IDRS) is an annual survey of people who regularly inject illicit drugs across Australia (Peacock et al. 2021).
-Of the 884 participants interviewed in 2020, less than one-quarter (23%) reported that they were homeless (that is, current accommodation was no fixed address, shelter/refuge or boarding house/hostel).
-This remained stable from 2019 (Table S3.21).
+The Illicit Drug Reporting System (IDRS) is an annual survey of people who regularly inject illicit drugs across Australia (Sutherland et al. 2021).
+Of the 888 participants interviewed in 2021, one-quarter (27%) reported that they were homeless (that is, current accommodation was no fixed address, shelter/refuge or boarding house/hostel), an increase from 23% in 2020 (Table S3.21).

 The 2016 IDRS also asked people who had recently injected drugs about their lifetime history and duration of experiences of homelessness (Stafford & Breen 2017).
 The report showed that: